 No. We view toilet learning as a developmental process and children accomplish this at their own pace.
 Our staff will change diapers.

 By the second week of January application packets will be available for download HERE .
 The application packet will state the opening “processing date” for that school year.
-The processing date for applications for the 2014-15 school year is February 14, 2014 at 3:00 p.m.
-That is when we will process all the applications that have been submitted to us at that time.
+The priority processing date for applications for the 2016-17 school year is February 12, 2016 at 12:00 p.m.
+The non-priority processing date for applications for the 2016-17 school year is February 19, 2016 at 12:00 p.m.
+These are the days when we will process all the applications that have been submitted to us at that time.
 Further details about how we enroll children into classes are in the Registration Packet.

 I see the classes are all full for my child’s age group.
 What do I do if I want to put my child on a waitlist?

 Please give us a call at 614-267-0254 or e-mail us at email@example.com and we will place your child on as many waitlists as you like.

 Accepting or declining a space in a second- or third-choice class will have no effect on your status on the waitlist(s) of any other class(es).
 You can decline the offer (by not signing the contract or paying the tuition deposit) and still remain on other class waitlists.